kiwix/kiwix-tools/docs/kiwix-serve.rst

   that the command line argument is rather a :ref:`library XML file
   <cli-arg-library-file-path>`.

+.. option:: --catalogOnly

+  In this mode ``kiwix-serve`` only serves the welcome (library) page and the OPDS catalog.
+ZIM files referred by the :ref:`library XML file
+  <cli-arg-library-file-path>` need not be accessible.

 .. option:: -i ADDR, --address=ADDR

   Listen only on this IP address.
 By default the server listens on all